elias-faria/Loja-Virtual-Em-PHP/README.md

 Let’s brainstorm together, make our ideas complete!
 Whether it’s coding or crafting a tale,
 In this grand adventure, we surely won’t fail. 📫 How to reach me?
-Just send me a line, On Twitter or Discord, I’ll be sure to shine!
+Just send me a line, On X or Discord, I’ll be sure to shine!
 Let’s connect and create, share knowledge galore,
 In this vast sea of learning, there’s always more!
 Just so you know, In this wondrous journey, let’s together grow! ⚡ Fun fact: Did you know that cats can’t taste sweet?